nikydix/nikydixcom-7810d/about.md

 1) A blog typically focuses on a single topic at once (though it may contain hyper links through to other topics), and has a pubished date.

-If I was to learning in public with you through a traditional blog, I would learn something in private, then write about it, then publish it, and eventually you might read it.
+If I was to learn in public with you through a traditional blog, I would learn something in private, then write about it, then publish it, and eventually you might read it.

 A digital Garden is not published in one go, but grows and evolves, just like a real Garden!
 This means, I will be writing here and learning at the same time, and you will be able to peek in and watch or see what I learn!